Physicslibrary/Threejs-VR-Carbon-Dioxide-Sensor/README.md

 Code threejs_vr_scd41sim.html in ./examples simulates CO2 concentration as a function of distance from a point.<br>

 With a real SCD41 sensor, one can map CO2 concentration in a room.
 CO2 in a room are dependent on ventilation, number of persons, time, diffusion, and other factors.
-Perhaps there will be a passthrough mode in VR in a browser to merge real and virtual views to visualize CO2 3D data.
-For now, "Passthrough Shortcut" (Guardian setting) by double tapping the headset or "Stationary Boundary: Passthrough" experimental feature.
-The AR glasses from Oculus would be a great application for this.
-Hope the AR browser will be just as fantastic as the one on the Quest.<br>
+Perhaps there will be a passthrough mode in VR in a browser to merge real and virtual views to visualize CO2 3D data.<br>

 ## 2. Interfacing SCD41 to Raspberry Pi